NOTE

 The wording of this principle is still in progress.

-The ontology needs to reflect changes in scientific consensus to remain accurate over time.
+The ontology SHOULD reflect changes in scientific consensus to remain accurate over time, and MUST be responsive to community requests.

 Implementation